For Future UH Students:

 Orientation must be completed BEFORE you are able to register for courses.
 Please sign-up for Orientation also known as New Student Conference ART (Advising and Registration for Transfer Students).
 The earliest opportunity to meet your Major Advisor is during New Student Conference (no earlier.)
 Your major advisor will go over your degree plan in detail and will recommend courses to take in sequence.
 You will register for courses the same day.
-Also, please go over Recently Admitted Student Checklist.
+Also, please go over the Recently Admitted Student information.

 I’m accepted, but not into the major I want.